20 Old School MMORPGs That Are Still Worth Playing In 2025

 - For fans of Classic RPGs

 Dungeons and Dragons Online was released in 2006 and is based on the popular tabletop RPG.
-The game features many of the same elements as the tabletop game, including character customization, quests, and dungeon crawling.
+The game features many of the same elements as the tabletop game, including complex character customization, quests, and loads of dungeon crawling.

 At first, only the Eberron campaign setting was available to explore but has since been expanded to the much more popular Forgotten Realms as well, known to players of most of the other D&D-based video games.

-The title still has almost 50.000 active players and is well worth a try if you like Dungeons & Dragons or old-school MMOs.
+The title still has almost 50.000 active players and is well worth a try for both casual player that just want a quick adventure and players who enjoy crafting complex character builds.

 - Developer: Blizzard Entertainment